Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Accessibility/UpdateLabelsAndSymbolsToScaleForVisualAccessibility/readme.md

 ## Additional information

 On MAUI, use `GeoView.UseSystemTextScale` for labels.
-Symbols use `UISettings.TextScaleFactor` with `UISettings.TextScaleFactorChanged` on Windows, `Configuration.FontScale` with `IComponentCallbacks.OnConfigurationChanged` on Android, and `UIFontMetrics.GetScaledValue` with `ObserveContentSizeCategoryChanged` on iOS and Mac Catalyst.
+Symbols use `UISettings.TextScaleFactor` with `UISettings.TextScaleFactorChanged` on Windows, `Configuration.FontScale` with `IComponentCallbacks.OnConfigurationChanged` on Android, and `UIFontMetrics.GetScaledValue` with `ObserveContentSizeCategoryChanged` on iOS.

+This sample is not available on Mac Catalyst because system text scaling is not supported there.

 On Android, include `ConfigChanges.FontScale` in the existing `ConfigurationChanges` flags of the `[Activity]` attribute in `Platforms/Android/MainActivity.cs`.
 This lets the activity handle font-size changes without being recreated, while the sample's `IComponentCallbacks.OnConfigurationChanged` callback updates the symbols.